xobash/PasswordManager/README.md

 #### Features:

-1. **Secure Password Storage:** Passwords are encrypted using AES encryption before being stored in the SQLite3 database, ensuring basic security.
+1. **Secure Password Storage:** Passwords are encrypted using AES encryption before being stored in the SQLite3 database.

 2. **Dark Mode:** Users can toggle between light and dark mode according to their preference.